Frequently Asked Questions

 Will I get college and high school credit for my college course?

-• The high school determines if you will receive high school credit for the college course taken through ECC.
-Check with your high school counselor or principal before enrolling.
+• The high school determines if students receive high school credit for the college course taken through ECC.
+Students are advised to check with their high school counselor before enrolling.

 My high school is off for the day.
 Do I need still to attend my ECC class?

-• If you normally attend class at your high school, you wouldn’t be able to attend your class (dual credit).
-However, if you’re taking a course at East Central College (dual enrollment), then you’re required to follow ECC’s academic calendar.
-Therefore, you must attend class, unless ECC has a holiday or is closed.
+• Students who normally attend class at the high school (dual credit), would not be able to attend class.
+However, students taking courses at ECC (dual enrollment) are required to follow ECC’s academic calendar.
+Therefore, students must attend class, unless ECC has a holiday or is closed.

 What do I do if I’m sick or can’t get to class?

-• You should refer to your course syllabus for your instructor’s attendance policy.
-You should also email or call your instructor to let him or her know that you won’t be attending and to find out how to make up the work.
+• Students should refer to their course syllabi for instructors’ attendance policies.
+Students should also email or call instructors to notify of an absence and to find out how to make up the work.

 Do I receive a midterm grade?